 Partnered with a Survivor: David Mandel and Ruth Reymundo Mandel

-Season 3 Episode 9: Coercive Control in Children's and Mother's Lives: An interview with author and academic Dr. Emma Katz
+Season 3 Episode 9: Coercive Control in Children’s and Mothers’ Lives: An Interview with Author and Academic Dr. Emma Katz

-In this episode, David & Ruth discuss with Dr. Emma Katz in her new book, “Coercive Control in Children’s and Mother’s Lives.”
+In this episode, David and Ruth chat with author and academic Dr. Emma Katz about her new book Coercive Control in Children’s and Mothers’ Lives.
 Dr. Katz shares the story behind the development of this groundbreaking book, where she shares her learnings from interviews with 15 groups of mothers and their children.
-In this far ranging conversation, David, Ruth and Dr. Katz discuss:

 - How she was inspired to write the book by identifying how the literature was ignoring the experience of children in homes impacted by coercive control